-OCAD University does not have its own student residence.
-The information here has been provided to help you with your housing search within the Greater Toronto Area (GTA).
+OCAD U has several housing partners including co-ops, independent student residences and online housing service providers.
+The information here has been provided to help you with your housing search within the Greater Toronto Area.

 OCAD U staff do not inspect any of the following listed homes or housing options, and do not guarantee the accuracy or availability of any information provided by third-party websites.
 It is your responsibility to judge their suitability and location.
 OCAD U cannot and does not accept responsibility for housing arrangements made by persons using any of these services.

 Finding appropriate student housing takes dedication and time.
 In the ongoing effort to make this process as easy as possible, a variety of housing information services/partners will be on campus.

 11:30 a.m. to 2:30 p.m.

 Main Lobby, 100 McCaul Street

 Stop by for helpful tips.
 Find out how to search for roommates.

 Get important housing information such as tenant rights!